 bradcannell to your username, unless your username also happens to be

 .csv at the end immediately after the name of our file

 .csv we typed is called a file extension.
 File extensions tell the computer the file’s type and what programs can use it.
-In general, you MUST use the full file name and extension when importing and exporting data in R.
+In general, we MUST use the full file name and extension when importing and exporting data in R.

-Let’s say we moved
+Let’s say that we move

 research.
 What file path would we need to give R to tell it how to find the data?

 /Users/bradcannell/Desktop/research/my_study_data.csv (On Mac)

 Now let’s say that we created a new folder inside of the